sncsenpai/sn-notebook/sn-dev-standards/naming-conventions.md

 `inc.auto_close.reminder_period` *if it's your adopted practice to refer to the number maintenance table for the respective application*

 This property specifies a product area (incident), a function (auto_close) and a method (reminder_period) which tells you as much as possible.
+However, the scenario will vary when building scoped application(s) as a prefix is automatically created for new properties, unless your application builds on top of existing functionality.

 ### Instance specific properties